weiks/quarters-unity-sdk/README.md

 You can charge user Quarters as well as reward your user with quarters using unified Transaction API call.
 **A negative price takes Quarters from the user's account.
 Positive price value reward user account with Quarters**

-Please go to the [API documentation](/README-Api.md#making-transactions) for method description and a code example.
+Please go to the [SDK calls to API documentation](/README-Api.md#making-transactions) for method description and a code example.

 ### Buying Quarters
 User can also purchase Quarters by using the credit card or other methods.

 **Please note that real money transactions are performed outside the application in the browser to adhere to Apple and Google's guidelines.**

-Please go to the [API documentation](/README-Api.md#buying-quarters) for method description and a code example.
+Please go to the [SDK calls to API documentation](/README-Api.md#buying-quarters) for method description and a code example.

 ### Sign Out
 To sign out current Quarters users call

-Please go to the [API documentation](/README-Api.md#sign-out) for method description and a code example.
+Please go to the [SDK calls to API documentation](/README-Api.md#sign-out) for method description and a code example.

 ## Troubleshooting